-Of course, there is no fixed schedule for night weaning; every baby is different, so every baby will be ready to wean from night feedings at different points.
+Of course, there is no fixed schedule for night weaning.
+Every baby is different, so every baby will be ready to wean from night feedings at different points.
 As we have shared in a previous post, even expert pediatricians disagree on exactly when babies are physically ready to go all night without eating.

-Baby Night Feedings By Age
+Night Weaning: Baby Night Feedings By Age

 While there isn’t a “magical age” at which every baby is ready for night weaning, there are some general guidelines for night feedings that seem to work for most babies: